 "Ann has the ability to draw things out of you that you didn’t even realise were important.
 She helps you get clarity.
 I found her highly skilled and insightful."

-Ann has had a number of roles including work in women’s health, palliative care, as a coach and as a career counsellor.
+Ann has had a number of roles including counselling in women’s health and palliative care, and has worked as a coach and as a career counsellor.

-Ann counselled in the area of women’s health for over 10 years around such things as relationships, sexuality, menopause, pregnancy issues, PMT (Pre-Menstrual Tension), stillbirth and miscarriage.
+Ann counselled in the area of women’s health for over 10 years around such things as relationships, sexuality, sexual abuse, menopause, pregnancy issues, PMT (Pre-Menstrual Tension), stillbirth and miscarriage.

 She worked for several years as a career counsellor and then as a coach.
 As a coach she worked with those new to management roles.
 As a career counsellor she worked with young adults starting out in employment, people seeking a new career direction, those experiencing the impacts of loss of employment and those experiencing difficulties in the workplace.

-As a counsellor at North Shore Hospice, Ann worked for over 9 years with the terminally ill, their carers and other family members.
+As a counsellor at the now Harbour Hospice, Ann worked for over 9 years with the terminally ill, their carers and other family members.
 She also worked alongside people who had experienced bereavement and ran groups for both patients and bereaved partners.
+She continues to work as a contract counsellor for Hospice.